PHP 8.4.22 Released!

 Cette extension est EXPERIMENTALE.
 Le comportement de cette extension, les noms de ses fonctions, et toute la documentation autour de cette extension peut changer sans préavis dans une prochaine version de PHP.
 Cette extension doit être utilisée à vos risques et périls.

 ImageMagick est une suite de logiciels permettant la création, l'édition et la composition d'images bitmap.
-Elle peut lire, convertir et écrire les images dans divers formats (une centaine) dont DPX, EXR, GIF, JPEG, JPEG-2000, PDF, PhotoCD, PNG, Postscript, SVG et TIFF.
+Elle peut lire, convertir et écrire des images dans divers formats (plus d'une centaine) dont DPX, EXR, GIF, JPEG, JPEG-2000, PDF, PhotoCD, PNG, Postscript, SVG et TIFF.

-ImageMagick Studio LLC, une organisation à but non lucratif dont la vocation est de rendre les logiciels de manipulation d'images librement disponibles.
+ImageMagick Studio LLC est une organisation à but non lucratif dont la vocation est de rendre librement disponibles des solutions logicielles de traitement d'images.

 add a note